Shift-invariant homogeneous classes of random fields

 \subsection{Lattices}

-Unless otherwise stated $\EIE$ shall denote a discrete subgroup of the additive group $\TT$ (called also a lattice on $\TT$) which has countably infinite number of elements.
+Unless otherwise stated $\EIE$ shall denote a discrete subgroup of the additive group $\TT$ (called also a lattice on $\TT$) which has finite or countably infinite number of elements $\abs{\EI}$.
 In several instances we shall assume that $\EIE$ has full rank, i.e., for some non-singular $l\times l$ real matrix $A$ (called base matrix) $\EIE=\{ A x, x\in \TT \},$ where $x$ denotes a $l\times 1$ vector.
-Two base matrices $A,B$ generate the same lattice on $\TT$ iff
+Two base matrices $A,B$ generate the same lattice on $\TT$ if and only if (\ifft)

-where $U$ is a $l\times l$ real matrix with determinant $\pm 1$.
-Therefore, when $\TTT=\R^l$ the volume of the fundamental parallelepiped $ \{ A x, x\in [0,1)^l\}$ does not depend on the choice of the base matrix and is given by \bqn{ \Delta(\EIE)= \abs{det(A)}>0. }
+where $U$ is an $l\times l$ real matrix with determinant $\pm 1$.
+Therefore, when $\TTT=\R^l$ the volume of the fundamental parallelepiped $ \{ A x, x\in [0,1)^l\}$ of the lattice does not depend on the choice of the base matrix and is given by \bqn{ \Delta(\EIE)= \abs{det(A)}>0. }